-Refer to Citrix ADC VPX data sheet for information on SSL transactions throughput.
+See Citrix ADC VPX data sheet for information on SSL transactions throughput.

 How is Citrix ADC VPX packaged?

 Citrix ADC VPX selection is similar to the selection of Citrix ADC appliances.
 First, the customer selects the Citrix ADC edition based on its functionality requirements.
 Then, the customer selects the specific Citrix ADC VPX bandwidth tier based on their throughput requirements.
-Citrix ADC VPX is available in Standard, Enterprise, and Platinum Editions.
+Citrix ADC VPX is available in Standard, Advanced, and Premium Editions.
 Citrix ADC VPX offers from 10 Mbps (VPX 10) to 100 Gbps (VPX 100G).
 More details can be found in the Citrix ADC VPX data sheet.

 Is Citrix ADC VPX priced the same for all Hypervisors?

 Are the same Citrix ADC SKUs used for VPX on all Hypervisors?